tiffanynn/Foodify.us/README.md

 Foodify.us is an application that generates recipes recommendations based on users’ diet preferences, restrictions, calorie limit and etc.  Aside from being a recipe generator, Foodify.us also provides a platform for fellow foodies out there to share their recipes, and allow users to follow accounts that they are interested in.
 These interactions with the app would provide a more tailored experience for users, as it helps to improve the algorithm on what you would like best.

 ## Reference Acknowledgements
-1. Firebase Authentication from Web Dev Simplified Tutorial: https://youtu.be/PKwu15ldZ7k
+Firebase Authentication from Web Dev Simplified Tutorial: https://youtu.be/PKwu15ldZ7k

 ## How to run the application with
-2 terminals need to be open in order to run the application.
-After cd frontend for both terminals:
+Two terminals need to be open in order to run the application.
+For both terminals, change the directory to the frontend "cd frontend", then:

 1. Terminal 1: Type "nodemon server"